 This is the first time in recorded history anyone receives the name of Peter.
 Jesus invents the personal name out of rock: it is a new creation.
-He further states that this name was not given to Peter by a human; it was revealed to him by the Father, showing a unique and special relationshiop between God and our pope.
+He further states that this name was not given to Peter by a human; it was revealed to him by the Father, showing a unique and special relationship between God and our pope.

 Besides this famous passage, Peter is mentioned in the Gospels more than all the other apostles combined.
 When their names are listed, Peter is always the first one mentioned.

 In other passages of scripture we see that the office of the apostles was one in which there was succession: in the first chapter of Acts, Matthias is chosen to take the place of Judas who had hung himself.
 Judas, because he betrayed Jesus, is considered to be the least of the apostles and even his office was subject to succession.
 It stands to reason, then, that Peter’s office also needed to be filled by successors since his was the most important role of all.
 Today we can trace the popes all the way back to Peter.
-Pope Benedict XVI is the 265th successor to Peter.
+Pope Francis is the 266th successor to Peter.